 Open the Duo Mobile app.
 Next, to Texas State University, tap the green key to reveal the passcode.

-What is NetID 2-Step and two-factor authentication?
+What is Duo and multi-factor authentication?

 - something a user knows (NetID and password)